 Joseph Campbell, writing in the journal Daedalus in 1959, says it was the Persian philosopher Zoroaster (circa 600 BC) who put the seal on the concept of darkness being evil.

 Zoroaster, Campbell writes, saw a “radical separation of light and darkness, together with his assignment to each of an ethical value, the light being pure and good, the darkness foul and evil.”

 The Old and New Testaments are full of such dichotomies.
 In later Christian writings, the bright angel Lucifer transgresses and is thrown out of heaven (which is, of course, flooded with light), to become the dark lord of night.

 In Paradise Lost, Milton writes that the flames of hell produce “No light, but rather darkness visible.”

-For what it’s worth, I don’t believe that metaphors identifying lightness as positive and darkness as negative are inherently racist.
+For what it’s worth, we don’t believe that metaphors identifying lightness as positive and darkness as negative are inherently racist.
 They certainly didn’t begin that way, though these negative connotations have certainly fed into and reinforced racism over the centuries.

 Your students may also be interested in a recent item on The Grammarphobia Blog about the word “nigger” and its evolution (for some African-Americans) into a positive term through a process that has been called semantic bleaching.

-I hope some of this is useful to you.
+We hope some of this is useful to you.